Malak-Essam/tasks/README.md

 ├── repositories       # JPA repositories
 ├── services           # Business logic
 ```
-## How to Run (Backend)
-1. Clone the repository.

-2. Start the PostgreSQL container using Docker.

-3. Configure application.properties (or application.yml) to connect to your database.

-4. Run the Spring Boot application (TaskApplication.java).

-5. Frontend React app will interact with the backend through exposed REST APIs.

 ## 📬 API Overview (Backend Endpoints)
 * POST /api/task-lists → Create a new task list
 * GET /api/task-lists/{task_list_id} -> get a single task list